ASK THE EXPERT

 Each year, there is an annual enrollment period—often called Medicare open enrollment—from October 15 through December 7 when you can join, switch or drop a plan.
 If you signed up only for original Medicare (Medicare Parts A and B) you have the option to join a Part D prescription plan or a Medicare Advantage plan—both of which are offered through private insurance companies.
 If you already have a prescription drug plan or a Medicare Advantage plan, you can switch plans or drop your plan and revert back to original Medicare.

 It’s important to review your Medicare options during open enrollment for a variety of reasons.
 However, the process can be confusing.
 To get advice on the annual enrollment process, Carefull family finance expert Cameron Huddleston reached out to Ari Parker, co-founder of Chapter, an independent Medicare advisory service.
 Below is an edited version of their interview.
-To see the full interview, visit the Carefull Community.
+You can watch the full interview here.

 What is Medicare open enrollment?